TechLabs-Berlin/migr-AI-tion/blogpost.md

 ![alt text](figma/blogpostPhoto/screenshot_20210213_091108.png)

-We decided to create a platform with three central features to help users understand image tagging and network relations.
-The general tools for each track were as follows:
+The three central features to help users understand image tagging and network relations include the following tools for each track:

 *UX:* Typeform and emails for User Research, Figma for design

 *WEB:* front-end; UX designs were implemented by the Web track using React.js.
 Components were created with a combination of Material-UI templates, React wrappers, and CSS styles sent by the UX track via Figma.

 *DATA:* back-end; the components of the backend were created in Python, the data bases were created in SQLite, FastAPI was used for the APIs, and the deployment was executed in AWS.

+*AI:* The predeictions for images are passed through a MobileNetV2 Model with the Imagenet weights.

 ## Challenges